srsran/srsRAN_4G/README.md

-libLTE
+srsLTE
 ========

-libLTE is a free and open-source LTE library for SDR UE and eNodeB.
+srsLTE is a free and open-source LTE library for SDR UE and eNodeB.
 The library is highly modular with minimum inter-module or external dependencies.
 It is entirely written in C and, if available in the system, uses the acceleration library VOLK distributed in GNURadio.

-The libLTE software license is LGPLv3.
+The srsLTE software license is LGPLv3.

 Current Features:
  * LTE Release 8 compliant